Nectarbits

 1. Unplanned Refueling Delays

 One of the most critical pain points was unplanned refueling delays.
 Vehicles often ran low on fuel during routes because there was no real-time monitoring or predictive scheduling.
 Drivers had to make unscheduled stops or wait for fuel deliveries, resulting in hours of unproductive downtime per vehicle each week.
-Industry data shows that fleets without real-time fuel tracking can lose 8–10 hours per vehicle per week, translating into substantial operational and financial losses.
+Fleet downtime costs businesses an average of $760 per vehicle per hour.
+Fleets without real-time fuel tracking lose 8–10 unproductive hours per vehicle per week — translating to $6,000–$7,600 in weekly losses per vehicle at that rate.

 1. Idle Vehicles and Inefficient Routing